 He has contributed in the development of the Learner – Centric Model and has created many MOOCs for IITBombayX, edX, and SWAYAM.
 His course on 3D visualization and animation is subscribed by over One lakh learners worldwide and was shortlisted for the edX prize 2019.
 Sameer holds a PhD in Subject Communication; PG Diplomas in Distance Education and Animation Film-making; and a Graduation in Fine Arts.

-As a part of the internship program at Art@IITGn, he has committed 18 hrs a week for three months and will be a part of administrative works and extra help for events.
-He coordinates “Movements” which is a regular activity and apart from internship assignments he is facilitated by the art curator to pursue and practice his passion for textile art.
+From May 2023 Kanmani joined full time at a Team at ART@IITGN.
+His association with ART@IITGN started as an Intern in September 2022 for administrative works and extra help for events.
+During his internship tenure he coordinated “Movements” which is a regular activity and apart from internship assignments he is facilitated by the Art Curator to pursue and practice his passion for textile art.

 Ishani Kumar is a first year Engineering student, who is very passionate about sketching.
 She’s been practicing sketching through pen and pencil, sketching since the past 6 years.
 Being an animal lover she has also tried 3D modeling and designing.
 Currently she is venturing into the less explored areas of colour ball pen sketching.
 Among other art forms, she has formal training in Kathak and Indian Classical Music, with Harmonium.